Skip to content

 tokyo

 If you need proof that Tokyo is one of the busiest cities in the world, visit the famous intersection at Shibuya Crossing.
-Photographers from all over the world visit this place to take the coolest photos of pedestrians surrounded by big screens displaying flashy ads.
+Photographers worldwide visit this place to take the most incredible photos of pedestrians surrounded by giant screens displaying flashy ads.
 When the light goes green, we promise you’ll be fascinated by the view of thousands of cars crossing the intersection.
-Make sure you choose a high location near the intersection so you can truly enjoy the view.
+Make sure you choose a high location near the intersection to truly enjoy the view.

 Discover Disneyland and DisneySea